-This Guideline is part of a project funded by the Western Australian Waste Authority and developed through the WA Local Government Association.
+This Guideline is part of a project funded by the Waste Authority and developed through WALGA.
 This Guideline will be supported by Local Government requirements, as part of the planning approval process.
 This Guideline is intended as a consistent reference for property owners, builders, developers and Local Government officers.